Kiss of the Spider Woman (novel)

 Kiss of the Spider Woman (El beso de la mujer araña) is a 1976 novel by Argentine writer Manuel Puig.
 It depicts the daily conversations between two cellmates in an Argentine prison, Molina and Valentín, and the intimate bond they form in the process.
 It is generally considered Puig's most successful work.
+The novel was translated into English by Thomas Colchie in 1979.